-With the series arriving at the peak of summer — July 26, to be precise — and the first trailer finally available to view, we thought it was about time we took at look at what we know so far.
+With the series arriving at the peak of summer 2019, we thought it was about time to look at what we know about Season 1.
 Keep reading for all the basics on The Boys.

-What Is the Plot of The Boys ?
+What is the plot of The Boys Season 1?

-The Boys is adapted from the [comic book series of the same name](https://en.wikipedia.org/wiki/TheBoys(comics) written by Garth Ennis (also known for Preacher).
-The story is set between 2006 and 2008 and imagines a world similar to ours but where superheroes also exist (pretty standard fare when it comes to the superhero genre).
+The Boys is adapted from the comic book series of the same name written by Garth Ennis (also known for Preacher).
+The story is set between 2006 and 2008 and imagines a world similar to ours but where superheroes also exist (pretty standard fare for the superhero genre).

-Based on what we’ve seen so far, the Amazon Studios adaptation sticks to this premise.
-The Boys will focus on a core group of superheroes known as The Seven and Vought, a powerful business conglomerate that oversees them.
-When The Seven become practically unmanageable as they go on more than a few dangerous power trips, “The Boys”, led by Billy Butcher (Karl Urban), are called in to, as he puts it in the trailer, “spank them” until they get their act together.
+The Boys focuses on a core group of superheroes known as The Seven and Vought, a powerful business conglomerate that oversees them.
+When The Seven become practically unmanageable as they go on more than a few dangerous power trips, “The Boys,” led by Billy Butcher (Karl Urban), are called in to, as he puts it in the trailer, “spank them” until they get their act together.

 Much like the comics, The Boys will turn up the dial on violence, sex, drug use, and all manner of things worthy of being turned into a vice.
 Expect this show to be as explicit as it is fun and as much a parody of the superhero genre as it is its own original vision of the world of superheroes.

-Who Is in the Cast of The Boys ?
+Who is in the cast of The Boys Season 1?

-Karl Urban will be leading The Boys team as Billy Butcher, with Jack Quaid playing Hughie.
-Other members of The Boys include: Laz Alonso (as Mother’s Milk), Tomer Capon (as Frenchie, known as The Frenchman), and Karen Fukuhara (as Female, known as The Female in the comics).
+Karl Urban leads The Boys team as Billy Butcher, with Jack Quaid playing Hughie.
+Other members of The Boys include Laz Alonso (as Mother’s Milk), Tomer Capon (as Frenchie, known as The Frenchman), and Karen Fukuhara (as Female, known as The Female in the comics).

-As for The Seven, Antony Starr will play The Homelander; Nathan Mitchell will play Black Noir; Dominique McElligott is taking on the role of Queen Maeve; Jessie Usher will play A-Train; Chace Crawford is on board as The Deep; and Erin Moriarty is Starlight.
+As for The Seven, Antony Starr plays The Homelander; Nathan Mitchell plays Black Noir; Dominique McElligott is taking on the role of Queen Maeve; Jessie Usher plays A-Train; Chace Crawford is on board as The Deep; and Erin Moriarty is Starlight.

-Elizabeth Shue will also make an appearance in the series as a bigwig at Vought and Jennifer Esposito is set to appear, too, although it’s unknown who she will be playing.
-Oh, and keep an eye out for Simon Pegg, who is currently billed as “Hughie’s Dad”.
+Elizabeth Shue also appears in the series as a bigwig at Vought, and Jennifer Esposito is set to appear, too, as the deputy director of the CIA.
+Oh, and keep an eye out for Simon Pegg, who is currently billed as “Hughie’s Dad.”

-Even if you have a passing familiarity with comics, it’s easy to deduce the DC or Marvel Comics analogues for each of The Seven.
+Even if you have a passing familiarity with comics, it’s easy to deduce the DC or Marvel Comics analogs for each of The Seven.
 As exhibited in the trailer, it looks like The Homelander (Starr) is based on cornfed superheroes like Captain America or Superman, trusty All-American types who are easy to root for.
-Although Black Noir has no analogue in the comics, the styling of his suit and his abilities — which include super strength — are giving us distinct Deadpool vibes.
-A-Train, with his incredible speed, is definitely meant to hearken back to The Flash, while Queen Maeve is distinctly positioned and styled in the trailer to recall Wonder Woman.
-The Deep, with his green vest and tendency to get wet (just watch the trailer and see for yourself), is most certainly the Aquaman of the group, and Starlight, despite not having an outright comics analogue, could easily have a roots in Captain Marvel or Supergirl.
+Although Black Noir has no analog in the comics, the styling of his suit and his abilities — which include super strength — are giving us distinct Deadpool vibes.
+With his incredible speed, A-Train is definitely meant to hearken back to The Flash, while Queen Maeve is distinctly positioned and styled in the trailer to recall Wonder Woman.
+With his green vest and tendency to get wet (just watch the trailer and see for yourself), the Deep is most certainly the Aquaman of the group.
+Despite not having an outright comics analog, Starlight could easily have roots in Captain Marvel or Supergirl.

-The Boys premieres on Amazon Prime Video on July 26.
+The Boys premiered on Amazon Prime Video on July 26, 2019.